 Yoga for Strength: 9 of Yoga’s Best Strength-Building Poses

 As we’ve previously noted, yoga is all about balance.
 One the most obvious physical manifestations of this is the balance between flexibility and strength in an asana practice.
 Though yoga is perhaps better known for its stretchy, bendy, loosey-goosey side, its fierce, powerful, vigorous side is just as important.
 Some people come to yoga already quite strong; they usually need to work on their flexibility.
-The inverse is also true; anyone who is naturally flexible needs to compliment their bendiness with strength and stability to minimize the chance of injury.
+The inverse is also true; anyone who is naturally flexible needs to compliment their bendiness with strength and stability to minimise the chance of injury.

 Brand-new beginners will build both flexibility and strength naturally when they practice a wide variety of poses regularly.
 Just by practising consistently, new yogis will begin to strengthen their major muscle groups (core, arms, legs, back) plus the many other smaller support muscles you probably didn’t even know were there until you were sore in the strangest places.
 Intermediate and advanced students of yoga may want to start to target specific areas for strengthening as you begin to tackle more complicated poses like inversions and arm balances.